 In our experiences, we’ve historically bought travel insurance from Allianz pretty frequently probably because they tend to cater to frequent travelers, which we consider ourselves to be.

-Perhaps even more telling about this company was that after pre-paying for our Iceland trip in March 2020 for a Spring Break trip the following month, they actually answered our calls and refunded us 100% when COVID-19 halted travel worldwide.
+And in those bookings, we’ve had a pretty good experience with this company, especially when they refunded us after pre-paying for our Iceland trip in March 2020 for a Spring Break trip the following month and COVID-19 halted travel worldwide.

 You can get an online quote from Allianz here.